 Spanish Golden Visa

-Spain’s Golden Visa is popular among investors and rightly so.
+Spain’s Golden Visa is popular among investors wanting EU residency and rightly so.
 In 2018 it became Europe’s number one Golden Visa.
-The Golden Visa was created by the Spanish government in 2013 specifically to address inbound investment into the Spanish economy.
-The Golden Visa allows you to live in Spain, and is a path to permanent residency, and ultimately citizenship and a passport.
+The Spain Golden Visa was created by the government in 2013 specifically to address inbound investment into the Spanish economy.
+The Spain Golden Visa allows you to work and live in Spain.
+Importantly it is a path to permanent residency, and ultimately citizenship and a passport.